CS

 Buy the Hyundai i30 Hatch if: You want the lower entry price, prioritise performance, need more boot space, need stronger towing, or prefer Hyundai's approach to design and ownership experience.

-Buy the Skoda Fabia if: You want lower running costs, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Fabia if: You want lower running costs, value a longer warranty, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-The Hyundai i30 Hatch takes 5 of 6 key spec categories and comes in at a lower price.
+The Hyundai i30 Hatch takes 5 of 7 key spec categories and comes in at a lower price.
 The Skoda Fabia will save you roughly $570 a year in fuel.
+The Skoda Fabia adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.